annethereshewent/PixelEmu/README.md

 ## Getting Started

-This is a mobile emulator that uses https://github.com/annethereshewent/nds-plus as its core.
-It is currently a work in progress.
+This is a mobile emulator that supports several emulator cores, including NDS, GBA, and GBC.

 To get the project up and running locally, you'll need to go through the following steps: